-- Make an appointment.
-Call (800) 777-0133, or make the appointment online. - You will need to present your passport, your I-94 electronic record (or paper I-94 card), visa documents, and SSN card, if you have one.
-There is a fee; check the DMV website for the current cost. - There is a 90-day wait for the card if your application is "clear" when the DMV verifies your immigration documents.
+- Make an appointment through the DMV website: https://dmv.ca.gov - You will need to present your passport, your I-94 electronic record (or paper I-94 card), visa documents, and SSN card, if you have one.
+There is a fee; check the DMV website for the current fee information.